BirdLife Australia

-BirdLife Australia is a not-for-profit organisation advocating for native birds and the conservation of their habitats across Australia.
+BirdLife Australia is Australia's largest bird conservation charity, made up of hundreds of thousands of members, volunteers and supporters across the country.

 BirdLife Australia is the trading name of the company limited by guarantee formed through the merger of two Australian non-government conservation organisations, Bird Observation and Conservation Australia (BOCA) and Birds Australia.
-A constitution was drafted in May 2011 for BirdLife Australia, which became operational on 1 January 2012.
+A constitution was drafted in May 2011 for BirdLife Australia, which became operational on 1 January 2012 and updated on 24 May 2014.
 Their respective magazines, the Bird Observer and Wingspan, were succeeded by Australian Birdlife.

 History

 At simultaneous annual general meetings held on 21 May 2011, the respective members of BOCA and Birds Australia voted to merge and form the new company.
 Over 93% of those that voted from BOCA voted for the merger and over 95% of those that voted from Birds Australia voted for the merger.
 A combined total of 4517 Birds Australia and BOCA members voted on the resolution, with over 36% of Birds Australia members and more than 50% of BOCA members voting.
 This was the biggest response to a proposed resolution that either organisation had ever received.

 With the merger, BirdLife Australia became the Australian national partner organisation of BirdLife International, a role hitherto performed by Birds Australia.

-The inaugural Board of Directors was made up of five board members from each of the merging organisations, with the addition of a "neutral" chair, Gerard Early, who continues to serve as a board member.
+The inaugural Board of Directors was made up of five board members from each of the merging organisations, with the addition of a "neutral" chair, Gerard Early, who retired as a board member in May 2026.

 The inaugural chief executive officer (CEO), Dr Graeme Hamilton, resigned in October 2012.
-Hamilton had served as CEO of Birds Australia from 2005 to 2011, and also as CEO of BOCA in its final months of operation in 2011.
-James O'Connor served as interim CEO from October 2012, until the appointment of Paul Sullivan in January 2013.
+Hamilton was CEO of Birds Australia from 2005 to 2011, and CEO of BOCA in its final months of operation in 2011.
+James O'Connor was interim CEO from October 2012, until the appointment of Paul Sullivan in January 2013.

+Following the merger, BirdLife Australia undertook an organisational review to address a large operating deficit, a reduction in net assets and the loss of $1.9m a year in federal grants due to Caring for Country and Biodiversity Fund cuts announced in 2013.
+BirdLife Australia adopted a new five-year strategy and financing plan along with a restructure to align the newly merged organisation’s activities with shared bird conservation goals.